 Many of our patients bring in “wish” photos featuring celebrities to help communicate their cosmetic goals.
 That’s fine.
 But if a patient has a photo of a celebrity and says, “I want her nose,” that is a reason to put the brakes on.
 Plastic surgery enhances the features a person is born with; it won’t change the fundamental way they look.
 If your expectations don’t match what’s possible through cosmetic surgery, it’s time for a reality check.

-The body contouring procedures our surgeons perform, such as liposuction and tummy tuck, produce transformative results—they are not weight loss procedures.
+The body contouring procedures Dr. Calobrace performs, such as liposuction and tummy tuck, produce transformative results but they are not weight-loss procedures.
 In fact, body contouring plastic surgery is excellent for patients who have already lost a significant amount of weight and want to remove the excess skin that remains.
 The best candidates for these procedures are already at or near their ideal weight.
 If you still have weight to lose, it’s best to wait.

-If you’ve been considering plastic surgery and are looking in the Lexington or Louisville area for a board-certified plastic surgeon, contact us using the online form to request a personal consultation with either Dr. Calobrace or Dr. Mays.
-Or call us at (859) 269-2256 (Lexington) or (502) 785-0927 (Louisville) to schedule an appointment.
+If you’ve been considering plastic surgery and are looking in the Lexington or Louisville area for a board-certified plastic surgeon, contact us using the online form to request a personal consultation with Dr. Calobrace or call us at (859) 269-2256 (Lexington) or (502) 785-0927 (Louisville) to schedule an appointment.